Learning non-Markovian Decision-Making from State-only Sequences: Conclusion

 In this study, we explore deep generative modeling of state-only sequences in non-Markovian domains.
 We propose a model, \ac{lanmdp}, in which the policy functions as an energy-based prior within the latent space of the state transition generator.
 This model learns by EM-style maximum likelihood estimation.
 Additionally, we demonstrate the existence of a decision-making problem inherent in such probabilistic inference, providing a fresh perspective on maximum entropy reinforcement learning.
 To showcase the importance of non-Markovian dependency and evaluate the effectiveness of our proposed model, we introduce a specific experiment called cubic curve planning.
 Our empirical results also demonstrate the robust performance of \ac{lanmdp} across the MuJoCo suite.

-\paragraph{Acknowledgment} Aoyang Qin, Qing Li, Song-Chun Zhu are supported in part by the National Key R\&D Program of China (2021ZD0150200).
-Feng Gao contributed to this project when he was a PHD student in UCLA Statistics department.
-Sirui Xie is funded by Teaching Assistantship from UCLA Computer Science department.
-We also thank Baoxiong Jia and Xiaojian Ma for helpful discussions.
+\paragraph{Acknowledgment} AQ, QL and SZ are supported by the National Key R\&D Program of China (2021ZD0150200).
+FG contributed to this work during his PhD study at UCLA.
+SX is supported by a Teaching Assistantship from UCLA CS.
+The authors thank Prof. Ying Nian Wu at UCLA, Baoxiong Jia and Xiaojian Ma at BIGAI for their useful discussion.
+The authors would also like to thank the reviewers for their valuable feedback.